-From all these strategies, it is especially relevant the method used in this paper to reduce authors bias.
+Of all these strategies, the method used to reduce author bias is especially relevant.
 As mentioned before, to evaluate the reliability and consistency of the codebook on which the study findings are based, we applied ICA analysis techniques.
-ICA analysis is a toolbox of widely used statistical techniques that provide a formal and standardized way of quantifying the degree of agreement that several judges achieve when evaluating a certain amount of raw material.
+ICA analysis is a toolbox of widely used statistical methods that provide a formal and standardized way of quantifying the degree of agreement that several judges achieve when evaluating a certain amount of raw material.

+Reaching an acceptable threshold of reliability in the codifications is crucial for the validity of the conclusions.
+Otherwise, logical inference is made based on weak statements without well-defined and well-bounded codes and domains.
+This is particularly risky when studying DevOps culture, since the lack of a standardized methodology may lead judges to interpret the same code in different ways.
+For this reason, ICA is a cornerstone for the validity of the results of this paper.

-There exists in the literature a variety of measures of ICA (c.f.\ \cite{Cohen:1960,Mathet:2015,Fleiss:1971,Scott:1955,Spearman:1904}) that may be applied to different situations.
+There exist in the literature a variety of measures for quantifying ICA (c.f.\ \cite{Cohen:1960,Mathet:2015,Fleiss:1971,Scott:1955,Spearman:1904}) that may be applied to different situations.
 However, for our purposes, we focus on Krippendorff's $\alpha$ coefficient \cite{Hayes:2007,Krippendorff:2004b,Krippendorff:2011,Krippendorff:2016}.
 This measure is a standard tool for quantifying the agreement in content and thematic analysis due to its well-established mathematical properties and probabilistic interpretations.
-In this research we have used the following Krippendorff’s $\alpha$ coefficients:
+In this study, we used the following Krippendorff’s $\alpha$ coefficients:

 \begin{itemize} \item The coefficient $\alphabin$: This coefficient is computed on a specific semantic domain $S$.
-It is a measure of the degree of agreement that the judges achieve when choosing to apply a semantic domain $S$ or not.
+It is a measure of the degree of agreement to which coders choose to apply a semantic domain $S$ or not.

-\item The coefficient $\cualpha$: This coefficient is computed on a semantic domain $S$.
+\item The coefficient $\cualpha$: This coefficient is computed on a specific semantic domain $S$.
 It indicates the degree of agreement to which coders identify codes within $S$.

 \item The coefficient $\Cualpha$: In contrast with the previous coefficients, this is a global measure of the goodness of the partition into semantic domains. $\Cualpha$ measures the degree of reliability in the decision of applying the different semantic domains, independently of the chosen code. \end{itemize}